Nate Lowe Preview, Player Props: Rangers vs. Astros

-Nate Lowe and his .438 on-base percentage over his past 10 games (64 points higher than his season-long percentage), will be in action for the Texas Rangers against the Houston Astros and J.P.
-France on September 4 at 4:05 PM ET.
+On Tuesday, Nate Lowe (.308 slugging percentage in past 10 games, with no home runs) and the Texas Rangers face the Houston Astros, whose starting pitcher will be Framber Valdez.
+First pitch is at 8:05 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Twins.
+He had a hitless showing in his most recent game (0-for-5) against the Astros.

 Nate Lowe Game Info & Props vs. the Astros